 Diabetes Self-Management Education Program

 Our Association of Diabetes Care & Education Specialists (ADCES) nationally accredited Diabetes Self-Management Education Program empowers people living with diabetes.
-We provide the knowledge necessary to make educated decisions to control diabetes.
-This knowledge improves health, decreases the risks of complications, and improves a person’s overall quality of life.
+We provide the knowledge necessary to make educated decisions to manage their diabetes.
+This knowledge improves health, decreases the risks of complications, and improves quality of life.

 About the Diabetes Self-Management Education Program